fabio-d/minitel-native/rom-emulation/board_generic_diy/README.md

 <img src="pictures/hand_soldered.jpg" width="55%" />
 </p>

-This page shows how to connect the Pico without a dedicated PCB and the caveats to be aware of.
+This page shows how to connect a Pico 2 (or 2 W) without a dedicated PCB and the caveats to be aware of.

 # Connections

 ## Identifying the ROM socket's pinout

-Let's start by identifying the CPU of the Minitel, a 40-pin DIP chip identifiable by its etched label, likely to be some variation of "8032" or "8052".
-Using the notch on the top side as a reference, let's take a look at its
+Let's start by identifying the CPU of the Minitel, a 40-pin DIP chip whose etched label is some variation of "8032" or "8052".
+Using the notch on the top side as a reference, let's take a look at its pinout:
-pinout:

 <p align="center">
 <img src="pictures/cpu_pinout.svg" width="30%" />
 </p>

-Now, let's identify the ROM socket on the Minitel's logic board.
-It is likely to be either an unpopulated socket/connector (if the CPU is an 8052, which has an integrated ROM), or a socket with a ROM chip/daughterboard inserted.
+Next, identify the ROM socket on the Minitel's logic board.
+It is likely to be either an unpopulated socket/connector (if the CPU is an 8052 with an integrated ROM) or a socket with a ROM chip/daughterboard already inserted.

-Using a multimeter in continuity mode, verify that the ROM socket exposes the following CPU pins and write down their position:
+Using a multimeter in continuity mode, verify that the ROM socket exposes the following CPU pins and note their positions:
 * From `P0.0/AD0` to `P0.7/AD7`
 * From `P2.0/A8` to `P2.7/A15`
 * `ALE/PROG`